yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

 ### Create a new project in OpenShift

 Log into your OpenShift console if you haven't already.
 Create a new project from the blue, "Create Project" button on the top right of the screen.
-Our example uses the name, "red-hat-summit-2019."
+Our example uses the name, "red-hat-summit-2019-user1."
+Be sure to append your username!

 ![](./images/4-1/01.png)
 ![](./images/4-1/02.png)